rontarrant/gtkDcoding/docs/_posts/2019-03-15-0018-variations-on-a-text-entry.md

 	</div>
 </div>

-Let’s move away from buttons for the moment, both mouse and GUI, and look at the `Entry` widget… yeah, the one used for gathering a small bit of text from the user.
+Let’s move away from buttons for the moment, both mouse and GUI, and look at the `Entry` widget... yeah, the one used for gathering a small bit of text from the user.

 This is pretty much the easiest widget to use and the code amounts to this: